Removal of Tribal Nations to Oklahoma

 The Kickapoo in Kansas removed to Indian Territory (Oklahoma).

 1842 Fort Washita was established in Indian Territory.

-The Wyandotte tribe removed from Ohio.
+The Wyandotte removed from Ohio.

 The Sac and Fox of Iowa ceded land and prepared for removal within Kansas.

 Florida became a state.